-Frequently Asked Questions for The Complete Vatican Tour With Vatican Museums, Sistine Chapel & St. Peter's Basilica
+Frequently Asked Questions for The Complete Vatican Tour With Vatican Museums, Sistine Chapel & St Peter's Basilica

 Which is the best tour for the Vatican?

-How best to tour Vatican City?
+What is the best way to tour Vatican City?

 Can I visit the Vatican Gardens without a tour?